Danaru87/UnseenMail/README.md

 - Polybar
 - Python 3
 - FontAwesome V4 (see your Distribution font configuration)
+- python Gmail APIs library (if you want to use Gmail APIs instead of IMAP for your Google accounts):

+    pip install --upgrade google-api-python-client

 # Install

 1 - Clone this repo

+2 - install all dependencies

-2 - Add following to your polybar configuration file
+3 - Add following to your polybar configuration file

 	  [module/unread_mail]